-- The student purchases approved Nicolet College uniform with nursing patch through Nicolet Bookstore - Uniform is clean and wrinkle-free with patch securely sewn on the left sleeve - Underwear/undergarments must provide adequate coverage and not show through clothing or be exposed when raising arms above head or when bending over - Name badge indicating student nurse status must be above waist line and present at all times - Clean matching socks and dedicated clinical shoes made of non-porous material with closed toes and closed back - Stethoscope, bandage scissors, kelly hemostat, penlight - A watch with a second hand is an expectation of the uniform.
+- The student purchases approved Nicolet College uniform with nursing patch through Nicolet Bookstore - Uniform is clean and wrinkle-free with patch securely sewn on the left sleeve - Underwear/undergarments must provide adequate coverage and not show through clothing or be exposed when raising arms above head or when bending over - Name badge indicating student nurse status must be above waist line and present at all times - Clean matching socks and clean running or nursing shoes required.
+For your safety, non-porous shoes are recommended. - Stethoscope, bandage scissors, kelly hemostat, penlight - A watch with a second hand is an expectation of the uniform.
 Any exceptions must be approved by the faculty.
 No smart watches. - A gray scrub jacket (optional) with patch.